 Today we are a beacon of hope and a “destination parish” (people come from long distances to worship with us) and a place where ALL ARE WELCOME!
 Many people have told me that Sacred Heart was their last stop as they contemplated leaving the Catholic Church.
 They were grateful to find a permanent home here.

-One story that exemplifies Sacred Heart was told to me last summer: a couple introduced themselves and said they used to come every week while their children were in high school.
+One story that exemplifies the attraction to Sacred Heart was shared with me when I was finishing my second year here: a couple introduced themselves and said they used to come every week while their children were in high school.
 Their kids had been complaining about going to church with them; bored, not engaged, etc. Then they stumbled upon Sacred Heart, and the kids said they wished they could come here every weekend.
 The parents cut a deal with them: if you don’t complain, we will come here every weekend.
 Then came the shocking part...they concluded with, “We live in Grand Island.”
 (Over 140 miles away!)

 Come see for yourself what drew them here.
 We are open to all kinds of diversity and we are striving to be the “field hospital” that Pope Francis is calling us to be.
 We would love to welcome you here!
 Blessings, Fr.
 Dave